August 19, 2025

 Why health benefits influence employee engagement

 When employees feel supported in their physical and mental health, they’re more likely to bring more energy and commitment to work.
 That means better focus, stronger collaboration, and a deeper sense of connection to their role and employer.
+But the opposite is also true.

 Chronic pain, stress, or delayed access to care create friction, making it harder for employees to engage meaningfully at work.
 Research shows that untreated musculoskeletal conditions can significantly affect daily function and job performance.⁶ Employees may withdraw, miss work, or underperform, not due to a lack of motivation, but because their health is getting in the way.